yogeshhegde/processor-sdk-doc/source/rtos/FAQ.rst

 General Support
 ===============

-.. rubric:: What are the advantages of using the Processor SDK RTOS software?
+.. rubric:: What are the main advantages of using the Processor SDK RTOS software?
    :name: what-are-the-advantages-of-using-the-processor-sdk-rtos-software